bparanj/crystal/electronics/zettel/led.md

    \]
    Use a 350Ω resistor to limit the current.

 3. Connect the circuit:

 Connect the anode of the LED to the resistor, and connect the other end of the resistor to the positive terminal of the battery.
 Then, connect the cathode of the LED to the negative terminal of the battery.

 4. Power the circuit:

-Once connected properly, the LED will light up, and the resistor will protect the LED from excessive current.
+Once connected, the LED will light up, and the resistor will protect the LED from excessive current.

-This example demonstrates how to set up an LED with a current-limiting resistor in a simple circuit.
+This demonstrates how to set up an LED with a current-limiting resistor in a simple circuit.

 ---

 ### Related Atomic Ideas:

 1. Diode Basics:

 LEDs are a type of diode, so understanding diodes helps explain why LEDs allow current in only one direction and emit light when forward biased.

 2. Current Limiting Resistors:

 LEDs need resistors to control current flow.
-Learning about resistors in general helps ensure safe use of LEDs in various circuits.

 3. Ohm’s Law ($V = IR$):

 Using Ohm’s Law allows you to calculate the correct resistor value to limit current through an LED, ensuring it operates within safe limits.

 4. Color and Forward Voltage Relationship:

 Different LED colors require different forward voltages.
 Understanding this helps in choosing the right power supply for specific LEDs.

 5. Series and Parallel Circuits:

 LEDs are often used in series or parallel configurations.
 Knowing how to wire LEDs in these ways allows for more complex applications, such as multi-LED lighting systems.